-Robot Restaurant is a dinner show in Tokyo, Japan’s Shinjuku nightlife district, and features an array of dancers, special effects, and even robots.
-In this review, we’ll assess whether the Robot Restaurant is worth the money, what you should expect from visiting it, and also share a ton of photos from our experiences.
-(Last updated August 29, 2017.)
+Robot Restaurant is a show in Tokyo, Japan’s Shinjuku nightlife district, and features dancers, special effects, monsters, and more.
+In this review, we’ll assess whether the Robot Restaurant is worth the money, how to buy discount Robot Restaurant tickets, what you should expect, and also share a ton of photos from our experiences.
+(Last updated August 2018.)

 Before our first visit, we had heard that the Robot Restaurant often sells out, so we made reservations with the concierge at the Park Hyatt Tokyo, and tickets for the show were delivered to our room around an hour later.
-Since then, Robot Restaurant tickets are actually sold online, and can be purchased via Voyagin for 23% to 36% off, depending upon the show.
+Since then, Robot Restaurant started selling tickets online, and those can be purchased for up to 34% off, depending upon the show.
 That’s how we purchase our tickets now, and we’d recommend doing likewise before you travel to Japan.

 Another thing I’d recommend is eating before you arrive at the Robot Restaurant.
 While the meal options have differed with every visit we’ve made to Robot “Restaurant,” there is one constant truth: the food there is awful.
 As of our most recent visit, food was an optional add-on (one drink is included).
 I have no clue whether this will remain the case, but we’ve never had a good meal here.
 Even the most basic snacks have tended towards being awful.
 With a surplus of nearby restaurants in Shinjuku, there’s no reason to pay for garbage food at Robot Restaurant.